2.12 Provisions and contingent liabilities

 In accordance with Indian law, all eligible employees of the Company in India are entitled to receive benefits under the provident fund plan in which both the employee and employer (at a determined rate) contribute monthly to a Trust set up by the Company to manage the investments and distribute the amounts entitled to employees.
 This plan is a defined benefit plan as the Company is obligated to provide its members a rate of return which should, at the minimum, meet the interest rate declared by Government administered provident fund.
 A part of the Company’s contribution is transferred to Government administered pension fund.
 The contributions made by the Company and the shortfall of interest, if any, are recognised as an expense in the statement of profit or loss under employee benefit expenses.
 In accordance with an actuarial valuation of provident fund liabilities on the basis of guidance issued by Actuarial Society of India and based on the assumptions as mentioned below, there is no shortfall in the interest obligations as the present value of the expected future earnings of the fund is greater than the expected amount to be credited to the individual members based on the expected guaranteed rate of interest of Government administered provident fund.

-The Company has carried out actuarial valuation only for defined benefit plan as at 31 March 2024.
-The actuary has provided a valuation for provident fund liabilities and based on the assumptions mentioned below, there is no shortfall in plan assets as at 31 March 2024 and 31 March 2023.
+The Company has carried out actuarial valuation only for defined benefit plan as at 31 March 2025.
+The actuary has provided a valuation for provident fund liabilities and based on the assumptions mentioned below, there is no shortfall in plan assets as at 31 March 2025 and 31 March 2024.

-c.
+34. EMPLOYEE BENEFITS (Continued) c.
 Social Security

-The Company has a risk management policy / framework which covers risks associated with the financial assets and liabilities.
-The risk management policy / framework is approved by the Treasury committee.
+The Company has a risk management policy/ framework which covers risks associated with the financial assets and liabilities.
+The risk management policy/ framework is approved by the Treasury Committee.
 The focus of such framework is to assess the unpredictability of the financial environment and to mitigate potential adverse effects on the financial performance of the Company.

 CREDIT RISK

-Credit Risk is the risk that a counter party will not meet its obligations under a financial instrument or customer contract leading to a financial loss.
+Credit risk is the risk that a counter party will not meet its obligations under a financial instrument or customer contract leading to a financial loss.
 Credit risk encompasses both, the direct risk of default and the risk of deterioration of creditworthiness as well as concentration of risks.
-The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its investing activities including deposits with banks and financial institutions, investments, derivative financial instruments, and other financial instruments.
+The Company is exposed to credit risk from its operating activities (primarily trade receivables) and from its investing activities including deposits with banks and financial institutions, investments, derivative financial instruments and other financial instruments.

 Investments, financial instruments and deposits with banks